2color/ama-prisma/README.md

 1. Setup the PlanetScale import
 1. Add the imported PlanetScale DB to the [Prisma Data Platform](https://cloud.prisma.io) and verify using the Data Browser that the data has been successfully replicated.
 1. Switch PlanetScale DB to **primary**
-1. Add indices for foreign keys ([See comment](https://github.com/prisma/prisma/issues/7292#issuecomment-963118192))
+1. Update the production `DATABASE_URL` env var on Vercel to use the PlanetScale DB
-1. Update the production env var to use the PlanetScale DB
+1. (optional) Add indices for foreign keys ([See comment](https://github.com/prisma/prisma/issues/7292#issuecomment-963118192))

 ## Migrations on PlanetScale